redibox/job/docs/best-practices.md

         uploadKey: 'users:upload:id',
       }
     });
-    return res.ok({ msg: 'Upload complete - we will notify you when your upload has been processed.'});
+    return res.json({ msg: 'Upload complete - we will notify you when your upload has been processed.'});
   });
 }